clayh53/tufte-jekyll/_posts/2015-02-19-tufte-style-jekyll-blog.md

 ```
 {{ "{% highlight ruby" }} %}
   module Jekyll
     blah, blah...
   Liquid::Template.register_tag('fullwidth', Jekyll::RenderFullWidthTag)
 {{ "{% endhighlight" }} %}
 ```
-For some reason, the *linenos* tag modifier in the highlight tag totally screws up the code alignment, and I don't feel like sorting it out at the moment.
-So either don't use it, or figure it out and tell me what is going on so I can fix it.
+For some reason, the *linenos* tag modifier in the highlight tag works strangely when it is inserted in a tag.
+Use it if you like, but check to see how it is being parsed by the Jekyll engine before going live.